Exclusive offer from TechRadar and TunnelBear

 TunnelBear's commercial service is available via two simple plans.

 If you do sign up for TunnelBear, keep in mind that there's no money-back guarantee.
-The small print says, "certain refund requests for subscriptions may be considered by TunnelBear on a case-by-case basis", presumably if you've had really bad service, but it's entirely up to the company to decide what should happen.
+The small print says, "While all amounts paid are non-refundable, certain refund requests for subscriptions may be considered by TunnelBear on a case-by-case basis", presumably if you've had really bad service, but it's entirely up to the company to decide what should happen.

 Privacy and logging

 The logging policy is clearly described, with TunnelBear explaining that it does not collect "IP addresses visiting our website", "IP addresses upon service connection", "DNS Queries while connected", "Any information about the applications, services or websites our users use while connected to our Service."
+As a result, the company says, it can't link any of its users to an action carried out by a specific IP address.
 Sounds good to us.

 The service does record what it calls 'operational data', updating it when you connect to the network.
 This includes the OS version of your device, TunnelBear app version, whether you've been active this month and the bandwidth you've used.
 Not quite zero logging, then, but it's far less than we've seen elsewhere, and there's nothing here that anyone could use to begin to link you to a specific online action.

 While that looks great, there's normally no way to tell whether you should trust what a VPN provider is telling you.
 But TunnelBear is a little different.
-The company has hired independent specialists to run a public security audit on its servers, system and code, and you can read the results for yourself.
+In 2017 and 2018, the company has hired independent specialists to run a public security audit on its servers, system and code, and you can read the results for yourself.

-The audit results weren't perfect, and some app-related issues were found.
+The audit results weren't perfect (we would have been suspicious if they were), and the report detailed several vulnerabilities.
 They weren't critical, though, and TunnelBear got them fixed.
 Overall, we must applaud the company for being transparent enough to give others this level of access to their systems.

 We ran our own far simpler privacy tests on TunnelBear's Windows app, and these also delivered positive results.
 There were no DNS or WebRTC leaks to give away our identity, and the VigilantBear kill switch immediately blocked internet access when the VPN connection was closed.